Skip to main content

 Returns: the created task object

-This is the part where spec-driven apps are structurally different from what most AI app builders produce.
-Those tools generate frontend code that directly reads and writes data through client-side calls.
-There’s no enforcement layer.
+This is where spec-compiled apps are structurally different from what most AI builders produce.
+Those tools generate frontend code that reads and writes data through client-side calls — there’s no enforcement layer.
 When an app doesn’t have a real backend, authorization is just a UI checkbox someone can work around.
+A spec-compiled app enforces the rules on the server.

 Auth is consistently where AI-generated apps fall shortest.
-Most tools either skip it entirely, simulate it in the frontend, or generate code that looks right until someone inspects the session tokens.
+Most tools skip it, simulate it in the frontend, or generate code that looks right until someone inspects the session tokens.
 The reasons AI app builders struggle with databases and auth come down to one thing: auth is stateful, and stateful systems require a real backend and a real database.

-In a spec-driven app, auth is a first-class part of the spec.
-You describe how users sign in and what verification looks like, and the compiler generates a complete auth system from that description.
+In a spec-driven app, auth is first-class.
+You describe how users sign in and what verification looks like, and the compiler generates a complete auth system:

 ## Authentication